fortinet-fortisoar/solution-pack-fortimanager-ztp-feature-examples/README.md

 # Overview

-The `FortiManager ZTP Flow - Feature Examples` Solution Pack compliments the [FortiManager ZTP Flow (ZTPF) Framework](https://github.com/fortinet-fortisoar/solution-pack-fortimanager-ztp-framework) Solution Pack with Feature Examples.
+The **FortiManager ZTP Flow - Feature Examples** Solution Pack compliments the [FortiManager ZTP Flow (ZTPF) Framework](https://github.com/fortinet-fortisoar/solution-pack-fortimanager-ztp-framework) Solution Pack with Feature Examples.
 In this solution pack you will see solution examples that highlight features available so you can simulate various ZTP possibilities.
-You can use FortiManager Device Models, randomly created by this solution pack, or live devices already in your enviroment.
+You can use FortiManager Device Models, randomly created by this solution pack, or use live devices already in your enviroment.
+Copy these examples and tweak them to meet the needs in your production enviroment.

  # Next Steps